gromacs/gromacs/docs/web-manual/references.rst

    <div id="ref-iupac70">

 IUPAC-IUB Commission on Biochemical Nomenclature.
 1970.
-“Abbreviations and Symbols for the Description of the Conformation of Polypeptide Chains.
-Tentative Rules (1969).” *Biochemistry* 9: 3471–8.
+"Abbreviations and Symbols for the Description of the Conformation of Polypeptide Chains.
+Tentative Rules (1969)." *Biochemistry* 9: 3471-8.

 .. raw:: html